Skip to Content

 A while ago, these toothbrushes started popping up all over social media.
 They have very soft, densely packed bristles, and they’re said to be much easier on your gums when brushing.
 I don’t know if that’s the case, but what I do know is they are marvelous for dusting African violet leaves.

-The bristles are soft enough not to damage the leaves yet stiff enough to whisk away dirt and dust, leaving your plant’s leaves looking great.
+The bristles are soft enough not to damage the leaves, yet stiff enough to whisk away dirt, dust, and pet hair, ensuring your plant leaves always look great.
+And clean leaves are important to the overall health of your plant.
+Dusty and dirty leaves impede photosynthesis!

 If you put these little tips into practice, you’re sure to have African violets that last for years and bloom more often than not.
 And who wouldn’t want more tiny, colorful flowers to brighten their day?